apotonick/tyrant/README.md

 * the `new_password` is different than `password`
 * the `confirm_new_password` matches `new_password`

-In case there is a problem in the inputs an error message is shown otherwise the `TRB::Op` will check the `policy`, therefore in case the email in the form is different than the email in `current_user` the policy will be falsey and you can handle in the way you want.
-Example:
+In case there is a problem in the inputs an error message is shown otherwise the `TRB::Op` will check the `policy`: the email in the form must be equal the email in `current_user`.
+The operation will return a falsey policy if not satisfied and it can be handled in different way, for example:

 ```ruby
 require 'reform/form/dry'